-Update: UPC is no longer selling home insurance policies.
+Update 2023: UPC is no longer selling home insurance policies.
 It canceled all homeowners insurance policies in Florida and plans to cancel all Louisiana and Texas policies in 2023.
-UPC may be transferring some Florida home insurance policies to Slide, an insurtech based in Florida.
+UPC has gotten approval to transfer most Florida home insurance policies to several private companies including Slide, Safepoint, Southern Oak, Florida Peninsula and Monarch.

 UPC Insurance, also called United Property & Casualty Insurance Company, provides insurance coverage to homeowners in four coastal states.
 UPC specializes in insuring properties in "catastrophe-exposed areas" that are especially likely to experience large-scale damage from hurricanes and other severe weather events.